ppriya17/Phase-locked-loop-IC-Design-using-SKY130nm/README.md

 Tapeout
 ---
-Tapeout means to sned our final design to the fab.
+Tapeout means to send our final design to the fab.
 Is the final result of the design process for integrated circuits or printed circuit boards before they are sent for manufacturing.

 Acknowledgement
 ---